Jellevanderwerff/thebeat/README.md

 <img src=docs/source/thebeat_logo.png height="350" width="350">

+**Note that *thebeat* is still under development.
+Please report any issues by clicking the 'Issues' tab in the respository.**

 # *thebeat*: Rhythms in Python for Science

 *thebeat* is a Python package for working with temporal sequences and rhythms in the behavioural and cognitive sciences.
 It provides functionality for creating stimuli, and for visualizing and analyzing temporal data.